 Executive Doubles near the top of the hotel have big bathrooms and fabulous views across the valley to the sea.
 The Junior Suites at the bottom of the hotel are the most peaceful and private, with unbroken sea views.
 Split-level Honeymoon Suites have steep stairs down to rather dark, musty bathrooms, but lovely terraces.
 The Master Suites, clustered around the pools, are best suited to families, with separate bedrooms and large indoor and outdoor living areas.
 There’s not much of a view or privacy when the pools are busy, though.

+Since our visit they've also added the Grand Suite with Indoor Jacuzzi, which can sleep extra guests on sofabeds, and the Pylaia Suite with Indoor Pool, a split-level room in which the pool sits at the foot of the bed!
 There's also Pylaia’s House, a serviced apartment with 2 bedrooms (double and twin), a shower bathroom, an open-plan living/dining area with a kitchen, and a spacious veranda.